Skip to main content

 3

-If the nodes are also in the INVALID_REG state, set them to DOWN as shown in the previous step.Delete the node from Slurm for a clean re-registration:
+Complete this step only if the nodes are also in the INVALID_REG state.
+If the nodes are in INVALID_REG, set them to DOWN as shown in the previous step.Then delete the node from Slurm for a clean re-registration:

 scontrol delete node=[NODENAME]

 If scontrol delete returns Requested nodes are busy, the node is part of an active reservation.
-Remove the node from the reservation before deleting it, then add it back after the node re-registers:
+Remove the node from the reservation before deleting it, then add it back after the node re-registers.
+Replace [RESERVATION-NAME] with the name of the reservation:

 1. Identify the reservation the node belongs to: